 She has been an artist in residence at the Archie Bray Foundation for the Ceramic Arts, Watershed Center for the Ceramic Arts, Lawrence Art Center, and attended an international residency at Flicam/FuLe International Art Museums in Fuping, China.
 Her artwork has been published in national and international publications including “Ceramics Monthly”, “Ceramics Art and Perception” and “Dao Clayform”.
 Her artwork also resides in many private and public collections, including the Archie Bray Foundation for the Ceramic Arts and the Fule International Art Museums, ICMEA Emerging Artists and American Museum collections.

 Holt received her BFA in Sculpture from Ohio University, and her MFA in Ceramics from Southern Illinois University- Edwardsville.
-She currently resides in Flagstaff, Arizona where she is a practicing artist, Instructor of Art and Ceramics Studio Coordinator at Northern Arizona University.
+She currently resides in Flagstaff, Arizona where she is a practicing artist, Lecturer of Art and Ceramics Studio Coordinator at Northern Arizona University.